saylordotorg/course_hist101/Unit08.md

+---
+layout: default
+title: "HIST101: Ancient Civilizations of the World"
+course_description: "An introductory survey of the major civilizations of the ancient world from the Paleolithic Era to the Middle Ages, with special emphasis on the nature and characteristics of 'civilized' society."
+next: ../Unit09
+previous: ../Unit07
+---
 **Unit 8: Peoples of the Americas** <span id="8"></span> *Civilizations in the Americas emerged separately from other major civilizations in the world.
 The indigenous people of the Americas are